guidemetothemoon/kristhecodingunicorn/content/english/post/k8s_nginx_oauth.md

-+++
-author = "Kristina D."
+---
+author: "Kristina Devochko"
+title: "Setting up OAuth 2.0 authentication for applications in AKS with NGINX and OAuth2 Proxy"
+date: "2022-07-14"
-title = "Setting up OAuth 2.0 authentication for applications in AKS with NGINX and OAuth2 Proxy" date = "2022-07-14" description = "This blog post explains how to enable OAuth 2.0 authentication for an application running in AKS with help of NGINX Ingress Controller and OAuth2 Proxy." draft = false tags = [
+description: "This blog post explains how to enable OAuth 2.0 authentication for an application running in AKS with help of NGINX Ingress Controller and OAuth2 Proxy."
+draft: false
+tags: [
     "kubernetes",
     "aks",
     "k8s",